You have voted!

 We try our best to organize a solution for different situations.
 More ways to participate will be announced via our website and social media channels prior to the festival.

 In the youth program this year, we offer a lively documentary from the life of an enchanting transgender person.
-After the film there will be a workshop for workshop for children and young people between 14 and 21 years.
-Registration via email@example.com
+After the film there will be a workshop for children and young people between 14 and 21 years.
+Registration via firstname.lastname@example.org

 For all people who prefer to or have to stay at home, we also offer three films digitally.
 You can purchase and stream them online.